Clean macOS install – the easy way

-I’ve always been a fan of doing a clean OS install for every major version as you usually get left with a pristine system that feels almost as good as the first day you bought your machine ?
+I’ve always been a fan of doing a clean OS install and it’s something I do for every major version (or every couple major versions) of macOS as you are left with a pristine system, one that feels as good as the first day you bought your machine 😍

 What does this guide cover?

-- Restoring your files and emails
+• Restoring your files and emails.

 Before you start